KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

 This support is optional and should not be considered a requirement.
 This is only required if an ICD intends to support some functionality not directly supported by a significant population of loaders in the public.
-If an ICD does implement this support, it should return the address of its `vk_icdGetPhysicalDeviceProcAddr` function through the `vkGetInstanceProcAddr` function.
+If an ICD does implement this support, it must export the function from the ICD library using the name vk_icdGetPhysicalDeviceProcAddr so that the symbol can be located through the platform's dynamic linking utilities.

 The new behavior of the loader's vkGetInstanceProcAddr with support for the `vk_icdGetPhysicalDeviceProcAddr` function is as follows: